 Psychology and Counselling

 Psychology and Counselling services are available for adults and children.
-All our counsellors are practicing Christians and on your request, can incorporate supportive discussion around your personal faith walk, decision making, exploring and practicing spiritual disciplines.
+Our Mental Health team are practicing Christians and on your request, can incorporate supportive discussion around your personal faith walk, decision making, exploring and practicing spiritual disciplines.

 Harsha has a Post Graduate Diploma in Clinical Counselling, and a Master of Arts in Psychology.
 She has cross-national experience working in field of mental health since 2008.
 In Melbourne, Harsha has worked as a psychologist since September 2014, providing psychological services under the Better Access system.
 Previously, she has also worked in community health settings like EACH and EMPHN.